 There is also a Tint option in the Properties Panel.
 When you click the tint on whatever color you chose last will be the tint for your image.
 To change the tint click on the Color Swatch and the Color Picker will open.
 From here you can choose any color you would like.
 Remember you can also access the Color Libraries here as well.
 Have fun and explore!
 Personally I like a subtle tint.
 A tint is reminiscent of a duotone.

 Images must have a Black and White Adjustment Layer.

 Explore the Auto Button, Manually Adjusting the Sliders, Targeted Adjustment Tool, Presets and even add a Tint.

 You can have more than 1 adjustment layer.
-Add Levels or Curves Adjustment Layers or even additional B&W layers.
+Add Levels or Curves Adjustment Layers.
 Use those layer masks to pinpoint areas.
 (Localized corrections/adjustments)

 •Save As .psd.

 •Keep all layers, do not flatten

 •Adobe RGB 1998

 •TITLE INFO: please name files: Last name_First initial_project_image #.extension